Stefan-Knapik/ME495_Artificial_Life_Repo/README.md

 ![image](https://user-images.githubusercontent.com/101603342/220275338-f7aedc9c-7b06-425b-9f80-417416bdb1ad.png)

 ## Genetic Representation and Mutation
 All of the information required to define a unique robot body is encoded in the 2-dimensional array stored in **SOLUTION.links**.
+Each row corresponds to a link and its parent joint.
+The columns correspond to the following features:

+1. absolute x-location of link
+2. absolute y-location of link
+3. absolute z-location of link
+4. diameter of link
+5. link sensation
+6. eligibilty to spawn a child link
+7. layer number in the link tree
+8. parent link ID
+9. absolute x-location of joint
+10. absolute y-location of joint
+11. absolute z-location of joint
+12. relative x-location of joint w.r.t. its parent link
+13. relative y-location of joint w.r.t. its parent link
+14. relative z-location of joint w.r.t. its parent link
+15. absolute x-component of joint axis
+16. absolute y-component of joint axis
+17. absolute z-component of joint axis

+It is noted that the absolute location of each link (columns 1-3) and the absolute location of each joint (columns 9-11) are determined by the other elements in the array, so these are not mutated directly and are recomputed as needed.

 The brain of the robot (i.e., the function transforming sensor inputs to motor actuation) is encoded in the 2-dimensional array stored in **SOLUTION.weights**.
+These weights correspond to coefficients in a shallow but fully connected neural network between sensors and motors.

 ## Evolve morphology and behavior concurrently (using a parallel hill climber)
 This branch of the repository explores the genetic optimization of creature morphologies and behaviors for locomotion in the negative x-direction.